 Cohen effect size values of r = 0.82 – 0.86 confirm very large clinical relevance per established statistical classification, substantiating the practical significance of the findings.

-Access the full clinical study report including detailed methodology, statistical analysis, and complete results.
+Get access to the complete study report including detailed methodology, statistical analysis, and a full presentation of the results.